 \section{Introduction}

 Natural Language Understanding (NLU) and Reasoning play a fundamental role in Natural Language Processing (NLP) research.
 It has almost become the de facto rule that newly proposed generic language models will be tested on NLU tasks and progress obtained on general NLU often bring potential improvement on other aspects of NLP research~\cite{wang2018glue}.
-The well-known NLU tasks includes Sentiment Analysis~\cite{socher2013recursive}, Natural Language Inference (NLI)~\cite{bowman2015large, nie-etal-2020-adversarial}, Commonsense Reasoning~\cite{talmor-etal-2019-commonsenseqa}, and etc., covering a representative set of problems for NLP.
+The well-known NLU tasks include Sentiment Analysis~\cite{socher2013recursive}, Natural Language Inference (NLI)~\cite{bowman2015large, nie-etal-2020-adversarial}, Commonsense Reasoning~\cite{talmor-etal-2019-commonsenseqa}, etc., covering a representative set of problems for NLP.

-One common practice shared by most of the language understanding and reasoning tasks is that they are formalized as a classification problem, where the model is required to predict a single most preferable label from a predefined candidate set and the goal is to reverse engineer how a reasonable human chooses the best one.
+One common practice shared by most of the language understanding and reasoning tasks is that they are formalized as a classification problem, where the model is required to predict a single most preferable label from a predefined candidate set, and the goal is to reverse-engineer how a reasonable human chooses the best one.
 This simplification not only helps standardize the evaluation, i.e., accuracy could become the canonical measure, but also help make the annotation task more straightforward during crowdsourcing data collection.

-However, recent findings suggest that there are inherent disagreements in both the Natural Language Inference (NLI) and Commonsense Reasoning datasets~\cite{pavlick2019inherent, chen2020uncertain, nie2020can} and advocate that NLU evaluation should explicitly incentivize models to predict distributions of human judgments.
-This is intuitive because different people might have different subjective views of the world and might think differently when they encounter the same reasoning task especially those involving pragmatic reasoning~\cite{potts2016embedded}.
+However, recent findings suggest that inherent disagreements exist in both the Natural Language Inference (NLI) and Commonsense Reasoning datasets~\cite{pavlick2019inherent, chen-etal-2020-uncertain, nie2020can} and advocate that NLU evaluation should explicitly incentivize models to predict distributions of human judgments.
+Similarly, \citet{gantt-etal-2020-natural} suggest that NLI should account for annotator random effects.
+This is intuitive since there might be different subjective views of the world and people might think differently given the same reasoning task especially those involving pragmatic reasoning~\cite{potts2016embedded}.
 Modeling the distribution of human opinions provides a higher level ``meta-view'' of the collective human intelligence which would be valuable for all aspects of NLP applications.